Welcome to the 2022-2023 school year here at Sunrise Elementary.

-Sunrise Elementary will be participating in the Positive Behavior Support (PBS) program.
+Sunrise Elementary will be participating in the Positive Behavior Intervention Support (PBS) program.
 This program rewards students who display positive actions on a daily basis.
-Some of the behaviors include: being prepared for school, arriving to school on time, completing homework and school work and/or respecting adults and peers.
+Some of the behaviors include: being prepared for school, arriving at school on time, completing homework and school work, and/or respecting adults and peers.

-Through the PBS program, we hope to reduce student misbehaviors while increasing student learning.
+Through the PBIS program, we hope to reduce student misbehavior while increasing student learning.

-LUNCH ROOM CONDUCTThere is no place students reveal their manners or reflect the training they have received at home more conspicuously than in the lunchroom.
+LUNCH ROOM CONDUCTThere is no place where students reveal their manners or reflect on the training they have received at home more so than in the lunchroom.
 We urge all students to use the cafeteria as a pleasant place to talk quietly, relax and enjoy their lunch.

 Sunrise takes pride in being a school that focuses on character education as well as academics.
-Our “Word of the Month” program focuses on the positive behavior rather than the negative.
-The positive actions of students are rewarded and as a result we have a school that often serves as a model for others to follow.
+Our "Shark Teeth" program focuses on positive behavior rather than the negative.
+The positive actions of students are rewarded and, as a result, we have a school that often serves as a model for others to follow.

 - Verbal correction